I’ve been trying to incorporate more fermented foods into my daily diet. This Kimchi Kraut recipe is spicy and delish!

 - The microbiota manufacture neurotransmitters, enzymes, vitamins, amino acids and short chain fatty acids — all essential to good physical and mental health.
 An imbalance in these bacteria could trigger digestive and neurological problems as we see in autism, depression and Alzheimer’s — and of course digestive disorders.

 - These bacteria produce signaling compounds that regulate appetite, satiety and digestion.
 Some are associated with obesity.

 - The microbiota keep the immune system at an even keel — able to respond to invaders, and also to identify those others (resident bacteria) that are mutually beneficial to the host.
 A problem here could be at the core of autoimmunity.

 We know how to extend our microbiome already — real food eaters have been saying this for years.

-Of critical importance is the addition of fermented foods and beverages that add strains of bacteria and yeasts.
+Of critical importance is the addition of fermented foods and beverages that add the beneficial ferments produced by the bacteria.

 Those folks with a damaged microbiome may need more targeted treatments that restore the microbiome, such as Helminthic Therapy and Fecal Microbial Transplantation.

 While it can take a little time to get used to eating and drinking all the different cultures, it is a good course of action to introduce new cultured products as you move along on your health journey.